Catholics United

 Catholics United is a U.S.-based non-profit 501(c)(4) non-partisan political organization, that states that it is "dedicated to promoting the message of justice and the common good found at the heart of the Catholic social teaching."
 The group claims a total membership of 50,000.
 Though not affiliated and without any official status within the Catholic Church, it has had a significant effect on the religious and political debate in the U.S.

-Catholics United has attracted controversy due to emails from Clinton campaign chair John Podesta released by WikiLeaks, where it was suggested that it and similar organisations were created to advance progressive policies like health insurance covering contraceptives in Catholicism.
+Catholics United has attracted controversy due to the Podesta emails, where it was suggested that it and similar organisations were created to advance progressive policies like health insurance covering contraceptives in Catholicism.

 History

 Catholics United was founded in 2005 by Catholic social justice activists Chris Korzen and James Salt.
-It grew out of a 2004 effort called the Catholic Voting Project, which opposed Republican efforts to convince Catholic voters it was immoral to vote for U.S. Presidential candidate John Kerry because of his support for abortion rights.
+It grew out of a 2004 effort called the Catholic Voting Project, which opposed Republican efforts to convince Catholic voters it was immoral to vote for U.S. Presidential candidate John Kerry because he supported abortion rights.
 The current Executive Director James Salt has a background in working with national progressive Catholic peace and justice organizations as well as political campaigns involving Catholic strategy.

 Issues

 Health care reform

-In March 2010, Catholics United played a key role in convincing pro-life Catholic members of the U.S. House of Representatives to vote for final passage of the Patient Protection and Affordable Care Act by running TV ads in several Congressional districts.
+In March 2010, Catholics United played a key role in convincing pro-life Catholic members of the U.S. House of Representatives to vote for the final passage of the Patient Protection and Affordable Care Act by running TV ads in several Congressional districts.
 The ads challenged claims by the U.S. Conference of Catholic Bishops as well as conservative groups that the bill allowed for federal funding of abortion.